Marley-Semende/odin_recipes/README.md

 # odin_recipes
-This website is an index page
+This website is an index page for recipes.
-HTML